data-ethics-and-society/data-ethics-and-society-reading-group/READING-LIST.md

 - <sup>2</sup> = A shorter piece of work, perhaps to combine with something else

 These are rough categories, reading materials appear once in the category we felt they fit best.
-We welcome suggestions for new categories, or moving materials between categories (please [open an issue](https://github.com/ukgovdatascience/data-ethics-and-society-reading-group/issues/new/choose), or [send us a Slack message](https://govdatascience.slack.com/team/UE7T99KTR)).
+We welcome suggestions for new categories, or moving materials between categories (please [add a comment to this sli.do](https://app.sli.do/event/mwXfqUfCrXv4kUjajRWEd8), or [send us a Slack message](https://govdatascience.slack.com/team/UE7T99KTR)).

 ## Ethics in action